alxyok/synthesis/README.md

 They usually rely on solving complex differential equations (ODEs and PDEs), which is notoriously difficult because of a few limitations in a pure computer-science perspective, notably: probably intractable, probably continuous, probably no analytical solution.
 The equations are well known and well understood, but the resolution has been a challenge in many cases for decades, and still an open problem.
 The are simplified with hypothesis

-The somewhat recent emergence of DL, and their phenomenal generalization properties, has allowed for cross-polinization in a variety of different fields: computer vision, natural language understanding, robotics, cybersecurity, biology, and now physics.
+The somewhat recent emergence of DL, and their phenomenal generalization properties, has allowed for cross-polinization in a variety of different fields: computer vision, natural language understanding, robotics, cybersecurity, biology, and now physics with scientific DL.

 ## Discretization